is8ac/aural2/paper/aural2.md

 Sound is recorded at a sample rate of 16000Hz with 16 bit depth.
 512 sample windows are read and, both written to a ring buffer and fed into a TF graph to compute the MFCC, producing a tensor of shape `[13]`.
 This tensor is used as the input to the one or more inference LSTM graphs.
-The output of the LSTMs, once `matmul`ed, is a list of 50 floats between 0 and 1.
+The output of the LSTMs, once `matmul`ed, and `softmaxed` is a list of 50 floats between 0 and 1.
 The `n`th element of the output is the probability that the world is in state `n`.
 As the world must be in one and only one state, the probabilities of the various states always sum to 1.